 - What is the history of atomic theory?
-How does atomic theory help us explain the world? - How are the atoms of each element different from each other? - What are isotopes? - What is atomic number? - How do you calculate the atomic mass of an element? - Where are the protons, neutrons, and electrons in an atom? - What are the charges and relative masses of protons, neutrons, and electrons? - What is an atomic mass unit, AKA Dalton?
+How does atomic theory help us explain the world? - How are the atoms of each element different from each other? - What are isotopes? - What is atomic number? - What is atomic mass (AKA atomic weight)? - What is mass number? - How do you calculate the atomic mass of an element? - Where are the protons, neutrons, and electrons in an atom? - What are the charges and relative masses of protons, neutrons, and electrons? - What is an atomic mass unit, AKA Dalton?

-- Use the periodic table to determine atomic number, atomic mass, and mass number of an element. - Calculate the atomic mass of an element given the masses of isotopes and their relative abundance. - Summarize the main points in the history of atomic theory. - Model an atom showing protons, neutrons, and electrons. - Distinguish between subatomic particles based on their charge, mass, and location. - Define isotope, atom, atomic number, mass number. - Use the mass number of an isotope to determine the number of neutrons.
+- Use the periodic table to determine atomic number, atomic mass, and mass number of an element. - Calculate the atomic mass of an element given the masses of isotopes and their relative abundance. - Summarize the main points in the history of atomic theory. - Model an atom showing protons, neutrons, and electrons. - Distinguish between subatomic particles based on their charge, mass, and location. - Distinguish between isotope, atom, atomic number, mass number. - Use the mass number of an isotope to determine the number of neutrons.

-- Simulation of Rutherford's Gold Foil Experiment - Atomic Mass Activity
+• Simulation of Rutherford's Gold Foil Experiment